-We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+We have analyzed this rule under Department of Homeland Security

+Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321-4370f), and have concluded this action is one of a category of actions which do not individually or cumulatively have a significant effect on the human environment.
 This rule is categorically excluded, under figure 2-1, paragraph (34)(g), of the Instruction.
-This rule involves the establishment of a safety zone and is therefore categorically excluded under paragraph 34(g) of the Instruction.
+This rule involves the establishment of a temporary safety zone that will be in place for only six hours.
+Therefore paragraph (34)(g) of the Instruction applies.

-A final environmental analysis check list and categorical exclusion determination are available in the docket where indicated under ADDRESSES.
+An environmental analysis checklist and a categorical exclusion determination are available in the docket where indicated under ADDRESSES.